IsaacPrkr/IsaacPrkr/README.md

 Take some time to look at my CV in my repositories!

-- 🔭 I’m currently working on : Data Analyst Practice
+- 🔭 I’m currently working on : Reading 📖
-- 🌱 I’m currently learning : Data Analysis
+- 🌱 I’m currently learning : All around 😺
 - 📫 How to reach me: parkerisaac09 [at] gmail dot com - https://www.instagram.com/isaacprkr/ - [Isaac Parker](https://www.linkedin.com/in/isaac-parker-a1477a179/)